WebF0x/GeneralAI/AIs/GeneralAI/README.md

 How to use
 ----------
-First, download [cereal](https://github.com/USCiLab/cereal "C++11 Serialization library by University of Southern California").
-Extract the files.
-It can be anywhere but my path looks like this: C:\Program Files (x86)\CodeBlocks\cereal-0.9.1
+First, download and extract [cereal](https://github.com/USCiLab/cereal "C++11 Serialization library by University of Southern California").
+It can be anywhere but my path looks like this: "C:\Program Files (x86)\CodeBlocks\cereal-0.9.1"

 Here's how to setup your project with Code::Blocks:
 - Project - Build options... - Search directories - Add - "PATH_TO_CEREAL_FOLDER\cereal-X.Y.Z\include"